Possible 'bribery-for-pardon' scheme investigated by Justice Department

 Most of the information in the 18-page court order is redacted, including the identity of the people whom prosecutors are investigating and whom the proposed pardon might be intended for.

-But the document from August does reveal that people are suspected of having acted to secretly lobby White House officials to secure a pardon or sentence commutation and that, in a related scheme, a substantial political contribution was floated in exchange for a pardon.
+But the document from August does reveal that certain individuals are suspected of having acted to secretly lobby White House officials to secure a pardon or sentence commutation and that, in a related scheme, a substantial political contribution was floated in exchange for a pardon or “reprieve of sentence.”

-As part of the investigation, more than 50 laptops, iPads and other digital devices have been seized, according to the document.
+A Justice Department official said Tuesday night that no government official was or is a subject or target of the investigation.
+The official spoke on condition of anonymity to discuss an ongoing investigation.

-The existence of the investigation was revealed in a court order from U.S. District Judge Beryl Howell, the chief judge of Washington's federal court, in which she granted investigators access to certain email communications connected to the alleged schemes that she said was not protected by attorney-client privilege.
-Prosecutors will be able to use that material to confront any subject or target of the investigation, the judge wrote.
+The existence of the investigation, first reported by CNN, was revealed in a court order from U.S. District Judge Beryl Howell, the chief judge of Washington's federal court.
+In it, she granted investigators access to certain email communications connected to the alleged schemes that she said was not protected by attorney-client privilege.
+The investigative team will be able to use that material to confront any subject or target of the investigation, the judge wrote.

 The order was dated Aug.
-28, and prosecutors sought to keep it private because they said it identifies people not charged by a grand jury.
-But on Tuesday, Howell unsealed that document while redacting from view any personally identifiable information.
+28, and prosecutors had sought to keep it private because they said it identifies people not charged by a grand jury.
+But on Tuesday, Howell unsealed select portions of that document while redacting from view any personally identifiable information.

+As part of the investigation, more than 50 devices, including laptops and iPads, have been seized, according to the document.